 “Lasagna” is a type of pasta.
 This flat, thin sheet of pasta is made with wheat flour, egg, olive oil, and salt.

 Lasagne is also the name of an Italian casserole dish.
-This dish consists of lasagna sheets stacked on top of each other with layers of various fillings in between.
+This dish consists of thin pasta sheets stacked on top of each other with layers of various fillings in between.

-Fillings for lasagna are often meat-based sauces like bolognese, vegetables, and different types of cheese.
-Popular variations of lasagna also include a type of sauce called bechamel, but we will get to the sauces later.
+Fillings for this classic Italian pasta casserole are often meat-based sauces like bolognese, vegetables, and different types of cheese.
+Popular variations of this pasta casserole also include a type of sauce called bechamel which we will explain more about in the “Sauces” section below.

 There’s often a misconception that lasagna contains nothing but carbs and fat from all the dairy.
-We’re going to prove lasagna can be healthy, too.
+We’re going to prove that it can be healthy, too.

 First of all, this recipe adheres to our healthy eating guidelines.
 This means it contains just enough calories, saturated fat, and sodium.